lefmic/Sef/README.md

                         // Specific dependencies for the method above 'dependencies' => array(
                             // This is the controller of the method defined above
-                            // This controller must be defined in every method, so the framework knows your controller 'Controller' => DI\object('namespace\to\your\controller')->lazy())
+                            // This controller can either be defined in every method so you can define own dependencies every time
+                            // or you define the controller in the first level dependencies - its up to you 'Controller' => DI\object('namespace\to\your\controller')->lazy())
                      ),
                      '' => array(